ZhiChen902/AMR/README.md

 [Point cloud data](https://github.com/prs-eth/OverlapPredator)
 The dataset is downloaded from [PREDATOR](https://github.com/prs-eth/OverlapPredator).

 Training prior supplements: Some of the prior information provided by PEAL for training is missing.
-In order to ensure thetraining, please extract prior_Geo_Train.zip from the project.
+In order to ensure the training, please extract prior_Geo_train.zip from the project.

 ### Training